projectcalico/calico/master/networking/mtu.md

 ### Setting tunnel MTU with a Felix environment variable

-Passing in the environment variable `FELIX_IPINIPMTU` when running the `{{site.nodecontainer}}` container will set the MTU for Felix to use.
+Passing in the environment variable `FELIX_IPINIPMTU` (or `FELIX_VXLANMTU`) when running the `{{site.nodecontainer}}` container will set the MTU for Felix to use.

-When using the Kubernetes self-hosted manifests, Felix derives this value from the `veth_mtu` field of the calico-config ConfigMap, which is set to `1440` by default.
+When using the Kubernetes self-hosted manifests, Felix derives the IP-in-IP value from the `veth_mtu` field of the calico-config ConfigMap, which is set to `1440` by default.

 ### Setting tunnel MTU with calicoctl